Equivariant higher twisted K-theory of SU(n) for exponential functor twists: Introduction

+The space $Y$ and the groupoid $\cG$ come with canonical actions of $G$, such that the augmentation map $\cG \to G$ is an equivariant equivalence, if $G$ is equipped with the adjoint action.
+This action extends to the Fell bundle $\cE \to \cG$.
 Our main examples of exponential functors are the top exterior power functor $\extp^{\mathrm{top}}$ and the full exterior algebra $\extp^*$.
-For $F = \left(\extp^{\mathrm{top}}\right)^{\otimes m}$ with $m \in \N$ our construction reproduces the basic gerbe from \cite{MurrayStevenson-basic_gerbe:2008}.
-A family of non-classical equivariant twists we will sometimes focus on arises from $F = \left(\extp^*\right)^{\otimes m}$.
+For $F = \left(\extp^{\mathrm{top}}\right)^{\otimes m}$ with $m \in \N$ our construction reproduces the basic gerbe from \cite{MurrayStevenson-basic_gerbe:2008} (note that in this case $\MF = \C$) giving rise to the classical equivariant twist discussed above.

+A family of equivariant higher twists we will then focus on arises from $F = \left(\extp^*\right)^{\otimes m}$.
 Further examples of exponential functors and a classification result in terms of involutive $R$-matrices are discussed in \cite{Pennig:2018}.